-As you sheepishly read these silly sentences, you may by now have become surprisingly aware of some of my senseless shenanigans.
+As you sheepishly read these silly sentences, you may have become surprisingly aware of the strategy with some of my senseless shenanigans.

 Tantalizing tipsy ideas are getting me totally translucent, whatever that tactical thought means.

-Upon all unpretentious ideas I will never undo the unanimous understatements that I have uncovered here.
+Upon all unpretentious ideas I will never undo the unassuming unanimous understanding of the understatements I have uncovered here.

 Making any value out of this volume of nonsense is very vexing.

 Why would I subject myself to such a wide and wily array of wild thoughts in a wilderness without any widening focus?

 Excluding the obvious, I must give in to this extreme experiment and exit soon.
 Oh!
 I cheated on this one.
 Not a single word starts with an X here.

 I didn't yield to yodeling or using a yellow marker.
 I bet you didn't think I would get this far without yammering.

 I zealously zoomed right through it and zeroed in on the letter Z.

 I mentioned earlier that alliterations can also be sentences or phrases with a repetition of a particular sound.
-Well, I had a notion to make a motion asking to allow me to use more lotion, since my fingers are all worn from typing this nonsense with caution.
+Well, I had a notion of making a motion asking to allow me to use more lotion since my fingers are all worn from typing this nonsense with caution.